 - Review of preventable deaths, errors and delays causing mortality in a level 1 trauma center.

 - Determining the efficacy and safety of intervenous progesterone use in those who have experienced severe traumatic brain injury.

 Current research in basic science includes:

 - Developing a greater understanding of the blood brain barrier in order to develop diagnostic and therapeutic agents that target specific areas of the brain.

 - Transforming potential biotherapeutics, such as peptides, growth factors, gene therapeutics and stem cells, into wound treatments.

 Scientific Articles in Trauma

-View titles and abstracts of scientific articles at PubMed written by UC San Diego Health System’s trauma, burn and surgical critical care specialists.
+View titles and abstracts of scientific articles at PubMed written by UC San Diego Health’s trauma, burn and surgical critical care specialists.

 Search Clinical Trials